-PASTORAL WORK-An elective for the Rev. J. H. Allen, Synthetic Bible Senior year, intended to provide special instruction for those expecting to take up pastorates.
-Includes instruction on how to conduct various kinds of services, and in the performance of all the regular pastoral
+the Senior year, intended to provide special instruction for those expecting to take up pastorates.
+Includes instruction on how to conduct various kinds of services, and in the performance of all the regular pastoral duties.
+Mimeograph notes.

 DEPARTMENT OF HISTORY